 Bread Machine Method

-the dried yeast in bottom of bread tin then the flour and follow with all
+Place the dried yeast in bottom of bread tin then the flour and follow with all the other ingredients.

-on your bread machine model, you just need to knead the bread and I use
+Depending on your bread machine model, you just need to knead the bread and I use the Pizza mode.

-the dough into the Kuglehopf tin and place in a warm place to rise to
+Place the dough into the Kuglehof tin and place in a warm place to rise to double its size.

 You will find that your Kuglehof cake will keep for about a week.
 Often it is eaten stale with a cup of coffee.
 However, you are most likely to find that it will be eaten well before this!